genicsblog/genicsblog.com/_posts/avneesh/2022-06-17-how-not-to-write-clean-code-in-react.md

 title: "How not to write clean code in React? 🧹"
 image: "https://user-images.githubusercontent.com/76690419/174092726-03b0760f-1385-45f9-9680-9c617ff3adef.png"
 category: web
+audioId: 4410520
-tags: ["react,", "web-development,", "javascript"]
+tags: ["react", "web-development", "javascript"]
-excerpt: "Wassup everyone, long time no see.
-Today we will see a few ways to not clean code in React, let's jump right into it!"
+excerpt: "A few ways to *not* clean code and maintainable in React!"
 original: "https://blog.avneesh.tech/how-not-to-write-clean-code-in-react"
 ---

 ## Introduction

 Wassup everyone, long time no see.
 Today we will see a few ways to not clean code in React, let's jump right into it!

 ![Jump right into it](https://media1.giphy.com/media/iMBEgyXkFBtdCFS93i/200.gif)

 ## 10 ways to not write clean code

-### Not use a linter
+### Not using a linter
 Who needs a linter to keep good code styles, and keep the code clean when you can define the rules as you go.  🚨

 ### Add everything in one file